 A practical example: AIMS

-The metrics are primarily performance metrics such as message count on ports and orchestrations, CPU load, execution count on stored procedures in a database to in/out transfer rates to/from a cloud storage.
-All this data (most often north of 10,000 metrics) are relevant for business processes that are often critical for driving revenue or productivity for the business.
-With this data AIMS provides Business Insights or Business Signals directly from the underlying technologies that are the building blocks for digital transformation.
+The metrics are primarily performance data such as message count on ports and orchestrations, CPU load, execution count on stored procedures in a database to in/out transfer rates to/from cloud storage.
+All this data (most often north of 10,000 metrics) is relevant for business processes that are often critical for driving revenue or productivity for the business.
+With this data, AIMS provides Business Insights or Business Signals directly from the underlying technologies that are the building blocks for digital transformation.

 Thresholding is complicated.
 It requires a great deal of effort and expertise to determine useful thresholds for various performance counters, and in highly dynamic, shared environments (for example, public clouds,) the reality is that thresholds should really change on a regular basis.